When I was a little kid in the early 1950s, my grandfather used to endlessly rail against Franklin Delano Roosevelt.

-What was worse, FDR had run up such enormous debts during the Great Depression that, not only would my life would be ruined, so would my children’s lives.
+What was worse, FDR had run up such enormous debts during the Great Depression that would not only ruin my life but also my children’s.

 He was stubborn as a mule to the end.
 And you wonder whom I got it from?

-What my grandfather’s comments did do was spark in me a permanent interest in the government bond market, not only ours, but everyone else’s around the world.
+What my grandfather’s comments did do was spark in me a lifetime interest in the government bond market, not only ours, but everyone else’s around the world.

-So what ever happened to the despised, future ending Roosevelt debt?
+So, whatever happened to the despised future destroying Roosevelt debt?

 In short, it went to money heaven.

 And here, I like to use the old movie analogy.
 Remember, when someone walked into a diner in those old black and white flicks?
 Check out the prices on the menu on the wall.
 It says “Coffee: 5 cents, Hamburgers: 10 cents, Steak: 50 cents.”

 That is where the Roosevelt debt went.